jumpifzero/UI5Lab-app-simple/README.md

 # UI5-firebase-model-samples
-An example app of how you use the UI5 Firebase model in [https://github.com/jumpifzero/ui5-firebase-model](https://github.com/jumpifzero/ui5-firebase-model)
+An example app showing you how to use the UI5 Firebase model in [https://github.com/jumpifzero/ui5-firebase-model](https://github.com/jumpifzero/ui5-firebase-model)

 ## Getting started